 Blake L. Osborn

-Blake Osborn, an associate in the Los Angeles office, is a member of the Litigation Division, particularly the Securities Litigation and Regulatory Enforcement Group.
+Blake Osborn, a managing associate in the Los Angeles office, is a member of the Litigation Division, particularly the Securities Litigation, Investigations and Enforcement Group.

 Mr. Osborn focuses his practice on complex commercial litigation matters, including the representation of United States and foreign public companies, directors and officers in securities class actions, SEC and DOJ investigations and enforcement actions, shareholder derivative actions, and private actions brought under federal and state securities laws.